URI-ABD/cakes-paper/reviewer-response.md

 used must be precisely defined in the manuscript to allow proper assessment of the manuscript.

+*remind the reader what rnn search is, and in 306-310 reword to refer to previous section rather than external refs*

 The Results section is a slog to read and parts of the Discussion seem redundant.
 Take lines 651 to 668 as an example.
 Tightening up the Results and the Discussion can only help the exposition.

+*offload to figure captions where possible, don't spell out everything*

 I led a bioinformatics project that used an entropy scaling approach to search a database of protein sequences.
 See Reference [1].
 As a result,